cloudnative-pg/cloudnative-pg/docs/src/failure_modes.md

 is set to `off` (default: `on` during maintenance windows, `off` otherwise).

-The `PodDisruptionBudget` may prevent the pod from being evicted if there is at least one node that is not ready.
+The `PodDisruptionBudget` may prevent the pod from being evicted if there is at least another pod that is not ready.

 Self-healing will happen as soon as the *apiserver* is notified.